 Mudrooms are Important

 Mudrooms are important when you move to the suburbs with kids.
 This is especially true if you live in the northeast where you will track snow or mud into the house, you will want a mudroom to come into so you can leave your boots and shoes and hang up your coats/jackets.
-In our first home, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
+In our first home in the suburbs, we did not have a mudroom so when we entered the house, we walked right into our living room which was not ideal because aside from tracking mud into the house, we were piling up our coats and shoes by the front door.
 Ideally, you will want a mudroom with cubbies to store coats, jackets and multiple sports equipment.

 Attached Garage is a Plus